 Grasping the front of the magazine well is definitely a different, and good, feel.
-I’ve been known to use the front of the mag well as a grip, rather than a mounted vertical foregrip.
-But, the magazine well is a little thin for my tastes.
+I’ve rarely used the front of the mag well as a grip, rather than a normal hold on the handguard or a mounted vertical foregrip.
+So, shooting the gun with this on was a novel experience.

-The Gripwell effectively increases the outer size of the magwell, giving my hand a larger area to hold on to.
-The Gripwell fills my hand very well, almost as if it were a custom mold.
-Obviously not everyone has the same hand size, so your mileage may vary.
+The Gripwell effectively increases the outer size of the magwell, giving my hand a larger area to hold on to than a naked magazine well would.
+Obviously, not everyone has the same hand size, so your mileage may vary.

 As delivered, the Gripwell was completely free of any blemishes, burrs, or other surface defects.
-The seam between the two halves on the front face of the Gripwell is smooth, and is not noticeable when grasping it.
-The company’s website is discretely placed on raised letters on both sides of the Gripwell, and is hardly noticeable.
+A seam between the two halves on the front face of the Gripwell is smooth and is not noticeable when grasping it.
+The company’s website is discretely placed on raised letters on both sides of the Gripwell and is hardly noticeable.